alonitac/DevOpsBootcampUPES/tutorials/linux_intro.md

 ### :pencil2: Kernel System Calls

-The Linux Kernel was presented in our first linux lecture - the main component of a Linux OS which functions as the core interface between a computer’s hardware and its applications.
+The Linux Kernel was presented in our first linux lecture - the main component of a Linux OS which functions as the core interface between a computer's hardware and its applications.

 ![](../.img/linuxkernel.png)